ItsMeNengYi/Kiki_Delivery/README.md

 # Kiki's Delivery
 ## NUS SoC Orbital 2024 Project

-This is the GitHub repository for Kiki's Delivery, an NUS SoC Orbital 2024 Project. /
+This is the GitHub repository for Kiki's Delivery, an NUS SoC Orbital 2024 Project. \
+The full documentation can be found [here](https://leezehao.github.io/Kiki_Delivery_Docs/). \

 ## Scope
 Kiki’s Delivery is a publicly available (ground-based) drone rental service, which allows users to pay money in order to rent drones for a certain amount of time.
 The client side app supports both Web and Android.